Can you introduce yourself ? How old are you ? What have you been studying ?

 My name is Floriane, I’m 25.

 I’m in my second year of Master in graphic arts.
 The goal of my studies is to produce some contemporary art work thanks to a deep learning of art theory and history.
-These knowledges are acquired at the university but especially by developping a personal practical and theorical way of thinking.
+These knowledges are acquired at the university but especially by developing a personal practical and theoretical way of thinking.
 I think that this self-development is the key to move forward professionally.

 Why did you apply to this civic service ?